Sephora

 Re: How to control shine after makeup?

 So many good ideas on how to combat shine!
 When I find myself having troubles with oil or that foundation simply looks shinier than I would like, I will start with the COVER FX - Mattifying Primer With Anti-Acne Treatment.
-Then, after applying my foundation, I'll set it with the Laura Mercier Translucent Loose Setting Powder Translucentas well as the Urban Decay All Nighter Waterproof Makeup Setting Spray Standard Size - 4 oz/ 118 mL.
+Then, after applying my foundation, I'll set it with the Laura Mercier Translucent Loose Longwear Setting Powder Translucentas well as the URBAN DECAY - All Nighter Long-Lasting Makeup Setting Spray.
 I hope one of these works for you!

 Re: How to control shine after makeup?